 Scotty's extensive tenor and counter tenor vocal range puts him is a class aside from most male singers.
 From his early days in school choirs, and University ensembles where he honed his vocal and theatrical skills, to present day where stage and studio are the primary focus, Scotty excels in all aspects of his performance attributes.

 Combining his love of performance with a desire to serve, Scotty enlisted into the Canadian Army Reserve in 2002.
 He began his military career as a musician and later - took his commission to become an officer.
-He currently serves as a Public Affairs representative and featured anthemnist for many high-profile events.
+He served as a Public Affairs representative and featured anthemnist for many high-profile events until his retirement from the military in 2016.

 In the fall of 2004, Scotty teamed up with classically-trained pianist and producer Richard Uglow at Studio 92 in Toronto to begin working on his original material.
 Uglow's music and ideas complimented Scotty's personal style of writing and vocal expression.
 Because of Scotty's background with basic audio engineering, both he and Uglow were able to work as a team to figure out the best possible sound for the different projects they worked on together.
 Upon completion of his initial demo project with Uglow entitled: "NO VACANCY", Scotty turned his sights and efforts towards recording a full-length album.